Kalyan Sundaram: Personal life and education

 Sundaram was native to Kuttur, a village located in the then-Madras Presidency.
 He was born in 1904, to a professor.
 An alumnus of Presidency College and Christ Church, Oxford, he registered himself in 1925 for the Indian Civil Services (ICS) training.
 Sundaram was married twice.
 His first wife, Laxmi, died in 1934.
-Afterwards he wed Indira Shergill, the sister of artist Amrita Shergill, who bore him a son, Vivan, who is himself an artist.
+Afterwards he married Indira Shergill, the sister of artist Amrita Shergill, who bore him a son, Vivan, who is himself an artist.

 Career

 Sundaram began his ICS career in the Central Provinces in 1927.
 He worked first in districts before in 1931 rising to the provincial level as a reforms officer in Nagpur.
 There, he demonstrated such legal acumen that Judicial Commissioner Sir Robert McNair later commented that Sundaram was one of the few junior legal officers whose recommendations he would take in disposing of cases without appraising it himself.

 In 1935, the Government of India Act was implemented, which led to the setting up of an elected legislature in the Indian Provinces.
 This act was one of the first moves in the direction of giving India independence.
 Sundaram played an active role in that.
 The British bureaucracy governing India wanted to reorganise the existing structures of India into linguistically devised states, mindful of the existing boundaries of the hundreds of Princely States which the British did not control.
 They commissioned Sundaram in 1936 to prepare this document.
 This White Paper became the base used to reorganise India into states; Patel and V P Menon would also use it to convince the princes to cede with the Indian union for an agreed pension.
 Sundaram himself was able to oversee much of this work, as he rose to the position of Law Secretary in 1948 when Sir George Spence—who had years before specifically requested Sundaram for the office in spite of the seniority of other eligible candidates—stepped down.